 Did thedonald.win Turn against Fox News after the Election?

-It must take a special kind of self-restraint for American liberals not to revel in the MAGA faction’s apparent mutiny against Fox News, perhaps for the same reason that the neocon mutiny against Trump was a kind of heroin for them.
-There’s nothing better than a divided enemy.
-And there’s no tranquilliser more powerful than the confirmation of those on the other side.
+It must take a special kind of self-restraint for a certain kind of American liberal not to luxuriate in the MAGA faction’s apparent mutiny against Fox News, perhaps for the same reason that the neocon mutiny against Trump was a kind of heroin for them.
+There’s nothing better than an enemy wracked with turmoil, and there’s no tranquilliser more powerful than the grudging testimony of the other side.

 To drink this potent elixir you’re best off going to the source, which in the case of MAGA has to be thedonald.win.
-I’ll happily admit to have started checking in on the reluctant orchestra myself at intervals since Election Day.
-It’s all kind of fascinating and probably not a worse way of spending one’s time than watching some or another Netflix show or whatever.
+I’ll happily admit to having started checking in on the reluctant orchestra myself at intervals since Election Day.
+It’s all kind of fascinating and probably no worse a way of spending one’s time than watching some or another Netflix show.
 You can’t have spent any time there recently and not have noticed that these people hate Fox News.
 But when did that begin?
-Did it start around 11:20 p.m. on election night when Fox called Arizona?[1]
-That question came up recently and I wanted to answer it quantitatively.
+In particular, did it start around 11:20 p.m. on election night when Fox called Arizona?[1]
+That question came up recently and I wanted to get some quantitative evidence.

 Methodology #

-I started by scraping all the snapshots of the /top page that were available on the Internet Archive from September 1st to November 21st (the day of my programming this).
-That meant opening each visible post in each snapshot and scraping all of the visible comments in that post.
-This gave me 730k comments which was whittled down to 66k after removing empties and combining duplicates (always taking upvote and downvote amounts from the latest observation).
+I started by scraping all the snapshots of the /top page that were available on the Internet Archive from 1 September to 21 November (the day of my programming this).
+That meant (programmatically) opening each visible post in each snapshot and scraping all visible comments in that post.
+This gave me 730K comments which I whittled down to 66K by removing empties and combining duplicates (always taking upvote and downvote amounts from the latest observation).

 I considered a comment to be about Fox News simply if it contained the word “fox” or “faux”.
 I also wanted to look at Fox’s two little siblings and so did the same for One America News Network (“oann” or “one america news”) and Newsmax (“newsmax”).
 But I only considered comments that contained exactly one of these, because the comments that contained more than one often made a comparison, such that it’d be inappropriate to calculate a single sentiment score for the whole comment.